AsalBarak/advanced_fMRI_course/ReadingList.md

 LAuren atlas paper on pain
 Cyril on GLM
-Cacioppo
-What you can and cannot do with fMRI by lokothetis

 robustness checks

-Chamberlin multiple hypothesis
-Forscher chaos in the brickyard
-Platt's strong inference
-Hedge on hard/soft science
 and the come back on if psych is soft it is for a good reason